SECRET-GUEST/autoclicker/scripts/README.md

 - Zoom : You can use ctrl + /- or scroll to zoom the whole app.

-- You can resize window with dragging the right downside corner.
+- You can resize window by dragging the right downs ide corner.

--